Nongtajkrub/AutomaticFishFeeder/README.md

+This README is designed specifically to help my teacher.

 # AutomaticFishFeeder
 Automatic fish feeder project for Kajonkietsuksa School.
 I have made a lot of changes to my code but can no longer run the code since I do not have my ESP8266 nor my ESP32 anymore.
 There is a high chance of a bug occurring.
 If you need any help, please contact Taj Borthwick on line or by email at sunanborthwic@gmail.com